 There are differences in the cable spectrum planning practices adopted for different networks in the world.
-Therefore two options for physical layer technology are included, which have equal priority and are not required to be interoperable.
-One technology option is based on the downstream multi-programme television distribution that is deployed in North America using 6 MHz channeling, and supports upstream transmission in the region 5-42 MHz.
-The other technology option is based on the corresponding European multi-programme television distribution and supports upstream in the region 5-65 MHz.
+Therefore two options for physical-layer technology are included, which have equal priority and are not required to be interoperable.
+One technology option is based on the downstream multi-program television distribution that is deployed in North America using 6 MHz channeling, and supports upstream transmission in the region 5-42 MHz.
+The other technology option is based on the corresponding European multi-program television distribution and supports upstream in the region 5-65 MHz.
 Although both options have the same status, the first option was documented earlier and the second option introduced at a later time as an amendment, resulting in the document structure not reflecting this equal priority.
-The first of these options is defined in Sections 2, 4, 5 Appendix G and Appendix C.1.1.1., whereas the second is defined by replacing the content of those sections with the content of Appendix N. Correspondingly, [ITU-T.J.
+The first of these options is defined in Sections 2, 4, 5, Appendix G, and Appendix N. Correspondingly, [ITU-T.J.
 83-B], [NCTA] and [SMS] apply only to the first option, and [EN 300 429] only to the second.
 Compliance with this document requires compliance with one or other of these implementations, not with both.
 It is not required that equipment built to one option shall inter-operate with equipment built to the other.

-These optional physical layer technologies allow operators some flexibility within any frequency planning, EMC and safety requirements tha tare madated for their area of operation.
+These optional physical-layer technologies allow operators some flexibility within any frequency planning, EMC and safety requirements tha tare madated for their area of operation.
 For example, the 6 MHz downstream based option defined by Sections 2, 4, and 5 might be deployable within an 8 MHz channel plan.
 Compliance with frequency planning and EMC requirements is not covered by this specification and remains the operators responsibility.
-In this respect, [FCC15], [FCC76] and [EIA-S542] are relevant to North America and [EN 50081-1], [EN 50082-1], [EN 50083-2] and [EN 50083-7] and [EN 50083-10] are relevant to the European Community.
+In this respect, [FCC15], [FCC76] and [EIA-S542] are relevant to North America and [EN 50081-1], [EN50082-1], [EN 50083-2], [EN 50083-7], and [EN 50083-10] are relevant to the European Community.